 We belong to El Olam – the Eternal God.
 Although He created time, He is not bound by it.
 That’s sometimes difficult to remember because we are finite beings who are bound by time.
 We’re especially sensitive to the passage of time when we’re in the middle of a project and struggling with writer’s block or when we’re waiting for the response to a submission.
 But God is sovereign and His timing is perfect.
 Will you use your times of waiting to trust God for His perfect timing?

 Years ago, I had a great idea for a series of children’s picture books.
 But while everyone I spoke to loved the concept, not one agent or acquisitions editor said yes to the project.
 After several years, I wondered if I should just file it and move on.
 Then I met a terrific children’s author who agreed to partner with me for the series.
 She applied her rhythm and rhyme abilities to the existing manuscripts and made them sing.
 (Thanks, Crystal Bowman!)
 The project was picked up by a children’s publisher soon after our collaboration.
 I’m so grateful for the early rejections because those initial drafts did not have the polish the published books have.

 There’s nothing wrong with praying for commercial success for our writing.
 But something is terribly wrong if that’s our only focus.
 Our heavenly Father is continuously working to conform us to the image of His Son.
 If we want to look like Jesus, we need to share His priorities.

 Now it’s your turn.
 What other topics can we pray for related to our writing?

-In addition to her writing, Ava also teaches a weekly, Bible Study Fellowship (BSF) class of 150+ women.
+In addition to her writing, Ava also teaches a weekly, Bible Study Fellowship (BSF) class.
 She is a passionate speaker and teacher, and delights in challenging audiences with the truth of God’s word in relevant, enjoyable presentations.
-Ava and Russ have been married for 35 years and live in southeast Florida.
+For more information, visit her at www.AvaWrites.com.